ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Apply_automatic_underlay_to_branched_objects.md

 ## To apply automatic underlay to branched objects...

-1Select the branched object and right-click Auto Underlay.
+1. Select the branched object and right-click Auto Underlay.

 ![connectors00088.png](assets/connectors00088.png)

-2Select the First Underlay checkbox and select an underlay type.
+2. Select the First Underlay checkbox and select an underlay type.

-3Optionally, add a second underlay.
+3. Optionally, add a second underlay.

-4Press Enter or click Apply.
+4. Press Enter or click Apply.
 Underlay stitches are automatically generated for the branched object.

 ![connectors00091.png](assets/connectors00091.png)